10 days ago

 - Students MUST be in homework room by 3:00 pm unless working with a teacher.
 If they arrive after 3:00 pm, they will not be able to attend, unless they arrive with a note from a teacher.

 - Students MUST have something to work on while in homework room.
 It is not a place to come and socialize.

 - Homework room is NOT required.
 Students may attend the days they want.
 They also don't have to stay until 4:00 pm, unless they are riding the late bus.

-Our first quarter extended day opportunity will be:
+Our third quarter extended day opportunity will be:

 From the Office: